-Copies will be provided to you that are stamped with your cause number.
+Copies will be provided to you that is stamped with your cause number.
 The cause number is the unique number provided to your case by the court.
 While the names of the parties (you and your spouse) are important, the cause number is how the court will identify and refer to your case moving forward.
 You should provide this number to the clerk when and if you have to contact them for any reason.

-In the event that you are asking that a citation be prepared for service upon your spouse (to notify them of your having filed the divorce lawsuit) then you will be asked by the clerk if you want a constable or a private process server to serve the papers on your spouse.
+If you are asking that a citation be prepared for service upon your spouse (to notify them of your having filed the divorce lawsuit) then you will be asked by the clerk if you want a constable or a private process server to serve the papers on your spouse.
 Either option is fine.
-Often times the private process server will cost more money but will be able to take the time to get him or her served earlier than the constable would be able to.
+Often the private process server will cost more money but will be able to take the time to get him or her served earlier than the constable would be able to.
 A process server will not be provided by the court.
 You will have to locate and hire one yourself.
 Attorneys typically have one or two process servers that they trust and utilize frequently so you will have to hire one without any personal experience, most likely.

 Property- what is the community property presumption

 The State of Texas is a community property state.
-This means that no matter whose name appears on the title, deed, receipts or other ownership documents associated with a piece of property it will be presumed that you and your spouse share in ownership of debts and property.
-For example, the credit card that only your spouse uses can end up being partially or totally your responsibility in a divorce.
+This means that no matter whose name appears on the title, deed, receipts, or other ownership documents associated with a piece of property it will be presumed that you and your spouse share in the ownership of debts and property.
+For example, the credit card that only your spouse uses can end up being partially or your responsibility in a divorce.
 It is up to the court to divide community property and debt in your divorce.

 As opposed to community property, separate property cannot be divided by the court in your divorce.
 Any property that you owned before the time that you got married is counted as separate property.
-Also, any property that you come into possession of during your marriage either by gift (solely to you) or inheritance is also considered to be separate property in Texas.
+Also, any property that you come into possession of during your marriage either by gift (solely to you) or inheritance is considered to be separate property in Texas.

 If community property (including money from community bank accounts) was used to benefit a piece of separate property belonging to your spouse, then you likely have a valid reimbursement claim to make.
 This means that you are asking the court to have the community estate reimbursed for money or property utilized to benefit the separate property of your spouse.
 However, the laws associated with reimbursement are complicated.
 This is another good example of why having a family law attorney representing you in a divorce is a good idea.